SAP-samples/teched2023-IN263/exercises/ex4/README.md

-## Configure SAP S/4HANA Business Actions in the extension application
+## Exercise 4 - Configure Business Actions in Events-to-Business-Actions Framework

-In this section, you will define business action in the action-management extension application in SAP BTP.
+In this exercise, you will define business action in the action-management extension application of Events-to-Business-Actions framework running on SAP BTP.
 Ensure your application's **Requested State** is **Started**.

 ### 1. Create Destinations